 MSF USA's assets recorded at fair value have been categorized based upon a fair value hierarchy in accordance with ASC 820.
 See Note 2 for a discussion of MSF USA's policies regarding this hierarchy.
-A description of the valuation techniques applied to MSF USA's major categories of assets measured at fair value are as follows:
+A description of the valuation techniques applied to MSF USA's major categories of assets measured at fair value is as follows:

-Money Market Funds and Certificates of Deposit

-Money market deposit accounts and certificates of deposit are valued at cost plus interest, which approximates fair value.
+Money Market Funds and Certificates of Deposit - Money market deposit accounts and certificates of deposit are valued at cost plus interest, which approximates fair value.

-Equities, Real Asset Funds and Exchange-Traded and Closed-End Funds

-These investments are priced using nationally recognized pricing services based on observable market data and are classified as Level 1.
+Equities, Mutual Funds, Real Asset Funds, and Exchange-Traded and Closed-End Funds - These investments are priced using nationally recognized pricing services based on observable market data and are classified as Level 1.

-Fixed Income, Government Securities and Municipal Bonds

-Fixed income and government bonds are valued at the last reported market value by the holding institution and are classified as Level 1.
+Fixed Income, Government Securities, U.S. Government Obligations, and Municipal Bonds - Fixedincome and government bonds are valued at the last reported market value by the holding institution and are classified as Level 1.

-MSF USA had no financial assets and liabilities that were measured at fair value on a non-recurring basis during the years ended December 31, 2021 and 2020.
-In addition, there were no transfers between levels during the years ended December 31, 2021 and 2020.
+MSF USA had no financial assets and liabilities that were measured at fair value on a non-recurring basis during the years ended December 31, 2022 and 2021.
+In addition, there were no transfers between levels during the years ended December 31, 2022 and 2021.

-The following tables show, by level within the fair value hierarchy, MSF USA's financial assets that are accounted for at fair value on a recurring basis as of December 31, 2021 and 2020.
+The following tables show, by level within the fair value hierarchy, MSF USA's financial assets that are accounted for at fair value on a recurring basis as of December 31, 2022 and 2021.
 The financial assets are classified in their entirety based on the lowest level of input that is significant to the fair value measurement.
 MSF USA's assessment of the significance of a particular input to the fair value measurement requires judgment and may affect the placement within the fair value hierarchy levels.
 Investments that are subjective to restrictions or Board designations are considered as long-term investments while the rest are considered as short-term investments.